Visiting Rapid City, SD in the Winter

 The Dahl Arts Center in Rapid City

 During our visit, there were four different exhibits on display.
 Our favorite exhibit was “Painting the West” by Aaron and Jenny Wuerker, a husband and wife team.
-We especially liked how they captured the essence of the modern rural west and man’s interaction with the landscape.
+We especially liked how they captured the essence of the modern rural West and man’s interaction with the landscape.

 We also enjoyed a collection by the Two Bulls Family, an Oglala Lakota family of artists and musicians from the Pine Ridge Indian Reservation, which is southeast of Rapid City.
 This exhibit featured the work of 21 different family members and covered a wide range of mediums.
 Pieces included paintings, graphic design, sculpture, leatherwork, mixed-media and much more.
 The diversity of the work here was truly impressive.